The Simple Guide to Spousal Support (Alimony)

 How is the Amount of Alimony Determined?

-- Supporting spouse’s ability to pay: A spouse’s ability to pay is the biggest factor when determining spousal support.
+A spouse’s ability to pay is the biggest factor when determining spousal support.
 They must have enough income to support two households.
-Ability to pay is based on net income.
+The ability to pay is based on net income.

-- Children: The court decides what is in the best interest of the child during a divorce.
+The court decides what is in the best interest of the child during a divorce.
 If the custodial parent (the parent with primary custody) is not employed, the court may consider ordering alimony to help support the spouse as he or she cares for the children.
 You need the assistance of a custody lawyer.

-The duration of alimony payments typically depends on the length of the marriage.
+The duration of support payments typically depends on the length of the marriage.
 The longer the marriage, the better your chances of getting spousal support.

 In addition to looking at earning capacity, courts also consider the lifestyle spouses enjoyed during the duration of the marriage.
-How the couple lived before the divorce is examined; they must maintain this standard of living after the divorce as well.
+How the couple lived before the divorce is examined; they must maintain this standard after the divorce as well.

 A general rule for alimony is that the higher a supporting spouse’s earning capacity, the more likely they may pay spousal support.
 The higher a dependant spouse’s earning capacity, the less likely they may receive alimony.